Avinashpatrini1509/concrete-crck/README.md

 ### Opening Operation (Morphological operation) :

 To further remove the concrete like pattern and amplify the difference between the classes , we decided to use the morphological operations .
 After experimenting with morphological operations opening and closing on the dataset , it was found that single iteration of opening operation with a 3x3 kernel was found to be suitable for our dataset .
 Opening is a morphological operation in which first erosion and then dilation occus on the image , and is used to remove the small pixels of noise while preserving the foreground bigger subjects .
-It gave satisfactory results on our dataset .
+But On our dataset, Doing morphological operations resulted in loosing of crictical information and hence we finally decided against it.

 ![image](https://user-images.githubusercontent.com/86561124/212850087-8b97e31d-291a-4be3-aaa5-39f5a3569513.png)